-MCL= The highest level of a contaminant that is allowed in drinking water, and are set as close to the MCLGs as feasible.
+MCL = The highest level of a contaminant that is allowed in drinking water, and are set as close to the MCLGs as possible.

-MCLG= The level of a contaminantin drinking water below which there is no known or expected risk to health.
+MCLG = The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.